AlliyahMunir/LC-3-Project/README.md

 - [License](#license)
 - [Author Info](#author-info)

-> This is a ReadMe for Alliyahs new cupcake bakery, called "Alliyah's Speedy Cupcakes"
+> This is a ReadMe for an LC-3 Bubble Sort Algorithm Group Project Group's Name: We're All In This Together

+Group Members Include:
+         Alliyah Munir
+         Lissette Serrato
+         Ariana Nelson
+         Isaac Martinez

 ## General info
 In the language of LC-3, me and my peers created a program that uses bubble sort algorithm to output a set of numbers in ascending order.
 These numbers are chosen and inputted by the user.
 To be specific, when the program runs the user is asked to enter a number ranging from 0 - 100.
 This prompt will loop 8 times, then the user will receive an output of those 8 numbers placed in ascending order using bubble sort algorithm.